 We believe that structure is a vital part of operating a children's program.
-Therefore, we work diligently throughout the year planning for each day in order to ensure that families are provided a well-planned and maintained program throughout the school year.
-Curriculum is designed to offer hands-on, developmentally appropriate activities organized into learning centers.
-Our child-center approach includes opportunities for small and large group activities, The Children's Home of Cincinnati, School Age Services Parent Handbook May 2019 Page 6 of 20 dramatic play, science, art, music and movement, math, and literacy development.
+Curriculum is designed to offer handson, developmentally appropriate activities organized into learning centers.
+Our child-program approach includes opportunities for small and large group activities, dramatic play, science, art, music and movement, math, and literacy development.
 All of our programming adapts to the changing needs, interests, and abilities of the children in our care.

-This also allows us to provide parents with a detailed schedule of their child's activities.
+This also allows us to provide curriculum that can be individualized to best fit the needs and interests of your child.